grafana/k6-learn/Modules/II-k6-Foundations/07-Setting-test-criteria-with-thresholds.md

 Which of the following statements is true?

 A: The test will fail if the error rate is 5% or higher.

 B: The test will fail if the error rate exceeds 3%.

 C: The test will pass if the 90th percentile response time is 4 seconds.

 ## A note on thresholds

-Thresholds are useful as initial indicators of the success or failure of a test run, but they should not be used as the _only_ way to assess as test.
+Thresholds are useful as initial indicators of the success or failure of a test run.
+However, they should not be used as the _only_ way to assess a test.

 The main limitation of thresholds is that they're based on metrics, and metrics can be heavily influenced by the presence of a handful of outlier measurements that are either extremely low or extremely high.